-Structure, dynamics and folding of protein-RNA and protein-protein complexes: Metabolomics
+Structure, dynamics and folding of protein-nucleic acids and protein-protein complexes: Metabolomics

 Description of Research

 These modifications are performed by a class of proteins called RNA binding proteins.
-Although the canonical structure of the well-studied RNA-binding domains is generally quite well conserved and restricted, this domain can readily have subtle structural adaptations and is able to recognize a wide spectrum of different RNA sequences and shapes.
-The group effectively uses solution-state NMR spectroscopy, X-ray crystallography and other experimental tools to decipher the molecular mechanism of different protein RNA interactions.
+Although the canonical structure of the well-studied RNA-binding domains is generally quite well conserved and restricted, this domain can readily have subtle structural adaptations and is able to recognize a wide spectrum of different RNA and DNA sequences and shapes.
+The group effectively uses solution-state NMR spectroscopy, X-ray crystallography and other biophysical tools to decipher the molecular mechanism of different protein nucleic acid interactions.